AttackPattern/CSharpAnalytics/README.md

 * Manages visitor and session state
 * Can auto-hook into a number of interesting events
 * Built-in debug output window support (ga_debug.js style)
-* Tracks operating system, version, processor and device name
+* Tracks operating system and version
+* Helpers for device model, processor architecture

 Getting started
 ---------------